ml-cvd-prediction/ml-cvd-prediction.github.io/proposal.md

 We plan to use these data pre-processing methods:

-1. **Dimensionality Reduction**: We can combine correlated features to not only reduce the computational time and cost but also lead to better model performance.
+1. **Dimensionality Reduction**: We can combine correlated features using methods like PCA to not only reduce the computational time and cost but also lead to better model performance.
-2. **Data Cleaning**: For missing values, we can put in temporary median or mean values computed from the entire dataset so that our algorithms work well.
+3. **Data Cleaning**: For missing values, we can put in temporary median or mean values computed from the entire dataset so that our algorithms work well.
-3. **Data Augmentation**: We can utilize data augmentation to generate new data if we have too little data for a specific algorithm to work well.
+4. **Data Augmentation**: We can utilize data augmentation to generate new data if we have too little data for a specific algorithm to work well.

 We plan to use these unsupervised learning techniques: